rearc-data/covid-19-deutschland-robert-koch-institut/README.md

 ---

 # COVID-19 Germany Data | Robert Koch Institute (RKI)

+**Update(1/06/2021): This product has been changed so that it now updates at 3 a.m.
+GMT time daily, where as it would previously update at 9 a.m.
+GMT daily.**

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting [https://aws.amazon.com/marketplace/pp/prodview-ml7k2bnvh4i5c](https://aws.amazon.com/marketplace/pp/prodview-ml7k2bnvh4i5c).